 B.A.
 CRIMINAL JUSTICE – CLASS OF 2001

-“I made the decision to apply to Caldwell College after attending a meeting specifically geared to law enforcement officers who were considering beginning or completing their goal toward a bachelor’s degree.
-After hearing the presentations at the meeting, it was clear to me that Caldwell College was very supportive in getting the non-traditional student back into the classroom.
+“I made the decision to apply to Caldwell University after attending a meeting specifically geared to law enforcement officers who were considering beginning or completing their goal toward a bachelor’s degree.
+After hearing the presentations at the meeting, it was clear to me that Caldwell University was very supportive in getting the non-traditional student back into the classroom.
 They were generous with crediting me for previous education and work experience.
 I enrolled into the External Degree program, which worked well with my busy professional and personal schedules.
 The faculty and staff were understanding, helpful and accommodating in getting me back into the education mode after a fifteen year hiatus.

-Not only the education, but the encouragement I received at Caldwell College helped me make the decision to continue my education and earn my graduate degree.
+Not only the education, but the encouragement I received at Caldwell University helped me make the decision to continue my education and earn my graduate degree.
 It wasn’t until after retiring from law enforcement and seeking a second career that I appreciated my decision to complete my education at Caldwell.
 In fact, my second career is in education as the Director of the Essex County College Police Academy.
-I am also an adjunct faculty member at Caldwell College in the Sociology/Criminal Justice Department.”
+I am also an adjunct faculty member at Caldwell University in the Sociology/Criminal Justice Department.”